iSiddharth20/DeepLearning-ImageClassification-Toolkit/README.md

 - InceptionResNetV2
 - ResNet50
 - VGG16
+- Added Tensorflow strategy.scope() to Distribute the Training of Model on All Available GPUs

 ### Statistical Analysis for:
 - Generate Graphs for Validation Loss, Validation Accuracy, F-1 Score, Validation AUC